List of Legion characters: Syd Barrett

 Sydney "Syd" Barrett (portrayed by Rachel Keller) is a mutant with the power to involuntarily body-swap with anyone she makes skin contact with.
 Though she is aware of the nature of her powers from young age, she is treated in Clockworks Psychiatric Hospital for her manic refusal to make tactile contact with anyone.
 She meets David and becomes his girlfriend; the two reunite shortly after leaving the hospital and join the Summerland crew.
 As David learns to control his powers, he creates a room for himself and Syd on the astral plane, where they are able to touch and have sex with each other.
+After Syd leaves David in the second season, he wipes her memories of their breakup and rapes her; on being uncovered, Legion goes on the run, forming a cult around him, while pursued by Syd, the Shadow King, and Division 3.

 Keller was cast as the female lead in January 2016, after her breakout role in the second season of Hawley's Fargo.
 She was revealed to be playing Barrett a month later.
 Because of her abilities, the character is portrayed as "withdrawn", the opposite of Keller's Fargo role.
 The character is named after Roger "Syd" Barrett of the rock band Pink Floyd, whose music was an important influence on the series for Hawley.
 Audrey Lynn portrays a 6-year-old Syd, Violet Hicks portrays a young Syd, and Pearl Amanda Dickson portrays a teenage Syd.